ojobabs/Data-Science-Cookbook/Git/Git-Commands.md

 ### Create a new branch

+# See a list of current branches in the repo
+git branch

 ### [Git log to get commits only for a specific branch](https://stackoverflow.com/questions/14848274/git-log-to-get-commits-only-for-a-specific-branch)

 From what it sounds like you should be using `cherry`: